Skip to content

 Troubleshooting: ‘Add to Favorites’ Option Missing

 Step 1: Restart Windows Explorer.
-Open Task Manager (Ctrl + Shift + Esc), find Windows Explorer in the list, right-click it, and select Restart.
+You can do this by opening Task Manager (Ctrl + Shift + Esc), finding Windows Explorer, and selecting Restart.

 Step 2: Check for updates.
-Go to Settings > Windows Update to ensure your system is current.
-Microsoft often releases patches for File Explorer via official support documentation.
+Head to Settings > Windows Update to make sure your system is current.
+Microsoft often releases fixes for File Explorer through official support documentation.

-Step 3 (Admin Required): If the issue persists, you may need to reset the folder view.
-Open the Registry Editor by typing regedit in the Start menu.
+Step 3 (Admin Required): If the problem continues, you might need to reset your folder view settings.
+Open the Registry Editor (a tool for managing Windows settings) by typing regedit in the Start menu.
 Navigate to HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer and ensure the settings are default.

 File Explorer add to favorites context menu